-If you recently logged in to Pinterest and your Pins and boards are missing or your Pinterest account suddenly looks different, you may have accidentally created a second account.
+If you recently logged in to Pinterest and your Pins and boards are missing, or your Pinterest account suddenly looks different, you may have accidentally created a second account or created a linked business account.
+To get back to your original Pinterest account and delete your accidentally created account, follow the below steps.

 Log in to your original account